monperrus/litjava/README.md

 # litjava

-litjava is a literate programming tool in Java for Java.
-It is designed as follows:
+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a way of programming in a literate way, incl. typesetting.
+It usually requires tool support for transforming the literate program into an actual compilable or interpretable program. litjava is such a tool.
+**The key idea of litjava is to write a Java program directly in Markdown.**

+It is designed with the following principles in mind:

 1. the literate format is a Markdown file, so that it's rendered directly in Github.
 1. it supports test-driven development, where the tests themselves are also literate programs.